gonchar/GoncharKit/README.md

-# GoncharKit - RealityKit helper functions for visionOS
+# RealityKit helper functions for visionOS

 In the spirit of collaboration and knowledge sharing, I've decided to open source a selection of helper functions that I've developed during my journey of creating the first visionOS experience using RealityKit.